-Flintshire have responded to the UK consultation on proposed changes to the Mental Capacity Act 2005 Code of Practice and implementation, and, to the Welsh consultation on new regulations which will support the implementation of liberty protection safeguards (LPS).
-Both consultations closed on the 14 July 2022, and the responses to the consultations reviewed.
-Implementation has been delayed.
-In the meantime, the Council remains committed to protecting the rights of those who lack mental capacity under the current DoLS system, and will ensure that that these rights are protected ahead of any future implementation of the Liberty Protection Safeguards.
+Flintshire have responded to the United Kingdom consultation on proposed changes to the Mental Capacity Act 2005 Code of Practice and implementation, and to the Welsh consultation on new regulations to support the implementation of Liberty Protection Safeguards (LPS).
+Both consultations closed on the 14 July 2022.
+The Council remains committed to protecting the rights of those who lack mental capacity under the current DoLS system.

-Corporate safeguarding e-learning package
+Corporate Safeguarding e-learning Package NQS 1.2